 What Credit Card Can I Get with Bad Credit?

 The fact remains that most people can’t apply for or be qualified for a rewards card or one with perks.
-In fact, most people with low credit scores get adverts in the mail for cards with higher interest rates, annual fees, or the requirement of paying a deposit.
+In fact, most people with low credit scores get adverts in the mail for cards with higher interest rates like with a no credit check loan, annual fees, or the requirement of paying a deposit.

 Your ultimate goal is to find an unsecured credit card without any annual or monthly fees and a credit limit of at least $300.
 That way, it allows you to have the flexibility for when you need money and are between paydays, as you can put gasoline or groceries on the card.
 Just remember that you should pay off the balance each month to avoid getting into debt.